 Immediately arranged trials can be held in any suitable unlocked public building such as the saloon or town hall, except the jail building.
 In other words, you must actually be moved from one building to another, and the building you’re moved to for trial must be publicly accessible.
 You must be given the opportunity to have representation (whether that is a lawyer or a citizen of good standing you elect) and both sides may call no more than 2 witnesses.

 If a trial is set for a future date this should be held at the County Courthouse at Juniper.
 The sheriff in charge of your custody will have the responsibility of ensuring your safe arrival at trial, he may post deputies to follow you about your business or watch your place of abode to ensure you do not try to run.
 It is your responsibility to ensure your representation and witnesses are at the courthouse for your hearing, if you desire them.
 The case will be heard whether you or your representation turn up or not, with a judgement made in absentia if necessary.
-If the arresting sheriff does not turn up at the court hearing you will have all charges against you dropped and will be a free person, however this will not count in the double jeopardy rule and you can be re-charged at a later date.
+If the presiding judge or arresting sheriff does not turn up at the court hearing you will have all charges against you dropped and will be a free person, however this will not count in the double jeopardy rule and you can be re-charged at a later date.

 Any judge or justice of the peace can try criminals, the only restriction is they cannot be the named justice of the peace of the same town as the arresting sheriff.
 The sheriff is responsible for finding an available judge or justice of the peace for trial.

 After a trial the presiding judge must ensure full court records are noted, these should include:

 - Date & time of trial in GS standard time (MT)

 - Name of Presiding Judge or JotP